containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman-on-windows.md

 If at all you are not able to stop your Podman Machine, you will find such an error in the Logs- `Error: Error stopping sysd: exit status 0`

-It is highly unlikely that you may be stuck in such a situation but if you are, here's a quick fix for it.
+It is highly unlikely that you might be stuck in such a situation but if you are, here's a quick fix for it.

 Assuming the name of the Podman Machine to be `my-machine`, run the following commands in the terminal: